-- Applications must be submitted by an eligible type of applicant - Applications must request funding within programmatic funding constraints (if applicable) - Applications must be responsive to the scope of the solicitation - Applications must include all items designated as "critical elements" - Applicants will be checked against the General Services Administration's Excluded Parties List
+- Applications must be submitted by an eligible type of applicant. - Applications must request funding within programmatic funding constraints (if applicable). - Applications must be responsive to the scope of the solicitation. - Applications must include all items designated as "critical elements." - Applicants will be checked against the System for Award Management (SAM).

-For a list of critical elements, see "What an Application Should Include" under Section D. Application and Submission Information.
+For a list of critical elements, see What an Application Should Include under Section D. Application and Submission Information.